Back to work

 What I built

-• A Windows Server promoted to a Domain Controller for corp.local (think: the “boss” of the network)
+• A Windows Server promoted to a Domain Controller for corp.local

 • Password policies - one for everyone, and a stricter one for admins